Zuzzuc/PlistKeyMod/README.md

 # PlistKeyMod

-PlistKeyMod.sh is used to extract and modify the values of specific keys in a plist file.
+PlistKeyMod.sh is used to both extract and modify the values of specific keys in a plist file.

 # Usage